Osmedeus

 • Utility Functions - Rich function library with event generation, bulk processing, and JSON operations

-• REST API Server - Manage and trigger workflows programmatically
+• REST API Server - Manage, trigger, and cancel workflows programmatically

 • Notifications - Telegram bot and webhook integrations